Skip to main content

 Middle Aucilla Wildlife Management Area (WMA) lies along the Aucilla River at the intersection of Jefferson, Taylor, and Madison counties.
 The area's 2,000 plus acres were acquired to protect the Aucilla River watershed.
 Along the river are floodplain forests and a mixture of pine flatwoods and pine/hardwood forests.
 Numerous pre-historic archeological sites have been found within the WMA.
 Waterfowl, songbirds, raptors and shorebirds are common.

-The Aucilla is a popular fishing spot for bream, catfish and largemouth bass.
+The Aucilla is a popular fishing spot for bream, catfish and Florida bass.
 Hunting, fishing, wildlife viewing, horseback riding, paddling, hiking and biking are among the available recreational opportunities.
 Children under the age of 16 are required to wear a helmet when horseback riding on public lands.
 For more detailed information go to Nicole's Law.
 All horseback riders must have proof of current negative Coggins Test results for their horses when on state lands.

 Rules Regarding Dogs